m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

     c <- postReply(a, b)
     } yield c.status
 ````
 This is the right balance; unlike a sequence of chained callbacks, the logic is clear and the call sequence is straightforward to follow.
 But unlike the stack-slicing async extensions we see in Python (and I believe Qasar works similarly in Java?), you won't be surprised by a change of threads in the middle of what looked like an innocent method call.
+There's a visible distinction between `fetchTweet`, which makes an async call, and `computeRating`, which doesn't.

 ##You're putting parts of your code in config files, or embedded languages, or annotations